richkazz/HNGxVideoStreaming/DOCUMENTATION.md

 </html>

-- PS: the test the audio play a sound on your system while recording
+- PS: To test the audio play a sound on your system while recording